lowrycode/table-tennis-league/README.md

 - Mozilla Firefox
 - Apple Safari

+The website was found to function correctly on all of these browsers.

 The following devices were used to test the website:
 - Laptops with different screen sizes
 - Various generations of iPads (1st, 8th and 9th generations)
 - Various Android phones
 - Various iPhones (including a 1st generation iPhone 5)

+In designing the website, I favoured the use of new technologies rather than seeking to accommodate very old devices, so it is no surprise that there were some issues in using the website with legacy devices.

+There were many layout issues with both the 1st generation iPhone and iPad since the website uses flexbox styles extensively.
+The Google Map didn't load on the Clubs page on either device.

+The JavaScript functionality did not function correctly on the 1st generation iPhone.
+The venue modals did not display and the filter forms did not work correctly.
+This was to be expected because ES6 features were used.
+However, the user was able to login and manage their account settings.

+The 1st generation iPad performed much better and much of the JavaScript functionality did work correctly on the iPad.
+The filters on the Clubs, Fixtures, Results and League Tables pages all worked correctly and the Venue Modals also displayed correctly.
+Users could signup, login, logout, change email, change password, do the Club Admin CRUD functionality and delete their account.

+The website performed well on the more modern devices without any observable issues.

 ## Bug Fixes